togarashimayo/togarashimayo.github.io/content/about.md

 * Chef's knife - Dalstrong Gladiator 8"
 * Paring knife - Wüsthof Classic utility knife 4"
-* Bread knife - Victornoix 7" (wooden handle)
+* Bread knife - Victorinox 7" (wooden handle)

+(While I got the respective chef and paring knives as gifts, I agree with a good amount of r/KitchenConfidential users about how Victorinox is solid.)

 ## ...and out of it

-* I studied software development and currently work as a back-end developer, with goals of both furthering my domain knowledge while earning the respective AWS associate Solutions Architect and Developer certifications.
+* I studied software development and currently work as a back-end developer for a non-tech company, with goals of both furthering my domain knowledge while earning the respective AWS associate Solutions Architect and Developer certifications.
 While my website isn't hosted on AWS (overkill!), having this background is a big help in designing, developing, and maintaining this website, as I have complete control over the site's looks and functionality without paying extra to (say) Wordpress.
 You can check this site's code [here](https://github.com/togarashimayo/togarashimayo.github.io).
 * I love food, be it cooking, baking, trying out new places (...and writing about some of those places).
 Check out [my favourite food spots here](/more/food-suggestions)!
 * My native language is English, so you'll hear me speak with a Western Canadian accent.
 I'm also currently learning German thanks to (my now-buddy) [Dave Merrill](https://bsky.app/profile/terebifunhouse.bsky.social) making [this guy](https://www.youtube.com/watch?v=YKSaAeyWCeM) a character in his New Year's Eve 2021 [Anime Hell](https://www.facebook.com/animehelltheevent) online clip show.
 If I'm going to let Dave make that guy live rent-free in my head, I might as well pick up the language and understand the corresponding culture.
 (I mention the guy to Germans while explaining why I'm learning the language.
 Their faces are priceless.)
     * I'm also afraid to say that I am a fast talker in some situations (...and in both English and German).
 Still working on pacing my speed, however!